0n0w1c/Foundations/readme.md

 ---

 * Shortcut to toggle display of the Foundations button
+* In-game settings for automated tile placement for 1x1 electric poles, inserters, belts, splitters, and loaders

 #### Startup settings
 * Halt construction if insufficient tiles in player inventory